danielamitay/DAAutoScroll/README.md

 Subclass either via code or Interface Builder.

+To restart scrolling after user interaction, you need to support the UIScrollView delegate methods 'scrollViewDidEndDragging:' and 'scrollViewDidEndDecelerating:', and call `startScrolling` again.
+The example does this by default.

 ### Automatic Reference Counting (ARC) support
 DAAutoScroll was made with ARC enabled by default.